BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 ```

 3. Create a constructor (`Token.h`)
 `TODO: Write the constructor yourself.
-Take a screenshot of the constructor you wrote and turn it in (s1)`
+Take a screenshot of the constructor you wrote and turn it in (name your file "s1" for screenshot 1 so it is easier for the TAs to grade)``
 Feel free to use your IDE to generate it.
 Your constructor should initialize the "type", "contents", and "line" variables using its arguments.

 4. Write "toString" function for the "Token" class. *Make sure it is in public*